 Why Should Real Estate Agents Hire Transaction Coordinators?

-As we’ve alluded to already, agents look to hire transaction coordinators to free up their time.
+As we’ve alluded to already, real estate agents look to hire real estate transaction coordinators to free up their time.

 There are multiple reasons why.
 For some, hiring a real estate transaction coordinator allows them to continue working in real estate part-time.

-For most, they hire a transaction coordinator in order to re-invest in themselves to grow their business.
+For most, they hire a real estate transaction coordinator in order to re-invest in themselves to grow their business.
 Let’s look at an example:

 The monthly schedule of a real estate agent working 60 hours a week and closing three transactions per month